maximbilan/iOS-Dragon-Mobile-SDK-Example/README.md

 */
 </pre>

-And unfortunately Nuance SDK is private API.
+And unfortunately <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> is private API.
 And we don’t have access to the source code ☹

 You can found some post in the official forum of this SDK.
 And there’re no any solutions.
 And the Nuance team did not particularly hurry to solve this issue ☹